mattrussell2/unit_test/README.md

 ### Makefile
-unit_test requires a Makefile with a target named 'unit_test', which must require a file unit_test_driver.cpp, and which will build an executable 'a.out'.
+unit_test requires a Makefile with a target named 'unit_test', which must require a file main.cpp, and which will build an executable 'a.out'.

 For example, the Makefile rule to test the Foo class with unit_test could be:

-  unit_test: unit_test_driver.cpp Foo_tests.cpp Foo.h
+  unit_test: main.cpp Foo_tests.cpp Foo.h
-        clang++ unit_test_driver.cpp Foo_tests.cpp
+        clang++ main.cpp Foo_tests.cpp

 **NOTE**
-The file unit_test_driver.cpp is created for you by unit_test - this file has the testing program's main(), so there is no need for you to write a main.
+The file main.cpp is created for you by unit_test - this file has the testing program's main(), so there is no need for you to write a main.
 Instead, think of your test functions as each being its own main.
+When using unit_test, you do **NOT** need to run 'make', create main.cpp, or create a main().

 ## testing notes
 A test is considered upon successful execution of the test function.